-LAST MAY I ADVISED us all to remember, amid the frenzy, that there is nothing wrong that some good-quality mulch won’t improve visually (while helping build soil beneath as a bonus).
+EACH MAY I ADVISE us all to remember, amid the frenzy, that there is nothing wrong that some good-quality mulch won’t improve visually (while helping build soil beneath as a bonus).
 I’m spreading it as fast as I can, but I have to say:

 Winters ain’t what they used to be (for better or worse).
 In 2019, I feel like we froze and thawed more times than I could count, and “mud season” seems to be much of the year long now.
 In 2018, the worst of it came late and stayed later.
 In 2017, as this year, the snow barely melted in time to cram in my spring cleanup before garden-visiting events began here.
 In 2016, it was different: Some aftermaths of that Winter That Wasn’t that year could not be hidden, and had to be erased by more violent tactics, like a hefty chain attached to a giant truck to yank out suddenly dead trees and shrubs for whom a “mild” winter (following a dry 2015 growing season) actually may have meant terminal havoc.
 What will the next one be like?

 garden elsewhere? regional links